Are you planning a trip to Montreal?

 In the only outdoor zoo in Montreal, you will see animal species from Quebec in their naturally captivating surroundings.

-All the animals housed by the zoo cannot go back to the wild due to various reasons, such as being injured, born with only professional human care, or orphaned.
+All the animals housed by the zoo cannot go back to the wild due to various reasons.

 The Ecomuseum Zoo provides a caring, permanent home where the animals can be protected while in a natural setting.

-The outdoor tour will take you up close and personal with animals such as hawks, eagles, owls, the American Porcupine, Arctic Fox, waterfowl, and ducks.
+Some animals you can expect to see on tour include hawks, eagles, owls, the American Porcupine, Arctic Fox, waterfowl, and ducks.

-Indoors, the “From Light to Dark “exhibit gives you the opportunity to see Quebec’s small nocturnal mammals, fish, reptiles, and amphibians.
+Indoors, the “From Light to Dark” exhibit features small nocturnal mammals, fish, reptiles, and amphibians.

 Have you ever wondered how it feels like to fly?

-Take a leap and enjoy the fun experience going indoor skydiving in a wind tunnel.
+Take a leap and enjoy the fun experience of going indoor skydiving in a wind tunnel.

 SkyVenture Montreal lets you defy the law of gravity by skydiving in a safe indoor environment, using a free fall simulator.